 If you want to buy a car costing round £1000-£5000 you could consider a credit card.
 But do note that your credit limit will vary with your credit score.

 Using a credit card can be a cheaper and easier way to pay for car than a loan.
-You also enjoy more flexibility with your monthly repayments than with loan.
+You also enjoy more flexibility with your monthly repayments than with a loan.

-If you use a 0% purchase card and pay off the balance before the interest free period expires, you can effectively borrow for free.
+If you use a 0% purchase card and pay off the balance before the interest-free period expires, you can effectively borrow for free.
 However, be careful – if you don’t pay off your balance in this period, you will be charged higher interest rates than most loans.

 Though, not all car dealers will accept payment through credit card.
 So it’s wise to research this first before turning up to the forecourt with only plastic in your pocket.